awhitney42/YumYumDonut/README.md

 <p align="center"><img src="https://adamwhitney.net/static/images/YumYumDonut-GameCoverArt.jpg" alt="Cover Art" width="200" height="320"></p>

 # Yum Yum Donut

 **©2023 Adam Whitney**
+**Entry for 2023 BASIC 10Liner Contest**
+**Category: PUR-80**
+**Written For: Commodore 64 BASIC V2

 ## Intro

 Yum Yum Donut is my first video game creation!
-I made it as an entry into the [BASIC 10Liner Contest](https://www.homeputerium.de/) in the PUR-80 Category for the Commodore 64.
 It was inspired (and named) by my daughter, who loves pandas and believes that they should be able to enjoy delicious donuts too.

+I created it as a contest entry into the [BASIC 10Liner Contest](https://www.homeputerium.de/) in the PUR-80 category.

-## Loading the Game
+## Starting the Game

 Drag YUMYUMDONUT.PRG to your VICE emulator to load the game.
-Make sure the joystick in port 2 is enabled in the VICE input device settings, and that it's configured for a keyboard keymap that works for you.
+Make sure the joystick in port 2 is enabled in the VICE input device settings, and that the joystick is configured for a keyboard mapping that works for you.

-If you have native hardware, copy the D64 image to a floppy disk or load it via a device such as an SD2IEC.
+If you have original hardware, the copy the YUMYUMDONUT.D64 image to a floppy disk or load it via a device such as an SD2IEC.
 Assuming your floppy or SD2IEC drive is device #8, then issue the following commands:

     LOAD "YUMYUMDONUT",8
     RUN

-## Game Play
+## How to Play

 You are a panda with a hankering for a scrumptious donut.
 When you try to take a bite, you are surprised to see the donut running away!
 It is so tasty, you must pursue it and take as many yummy bites as possible.

-Use the joystick to move the panda in pursuit of the donut.
+**Use the joystick to move the panda** in pursuit of the donut.
 Each successful bite increases your experience of Yum!
 Each bite also makes the donut harder to catch.

 How many bites can you take in 90 seconds before the game is over?

-## BASIC Source Code Explanation
+## BASIC Code Explanation

 The BASIC 10Liner Contest is an extreme challenge of creating an entire video game in 10 lines of BASIC code.

 Each logical line has a max of 80 characters allowed for the PUR-80 category.
 Loading of data or program parts from mass storage is not allowed.
 The 10 lines cannot contain any machine code—it must simply use the factory built-in BASIC for an 8-bit machine, in this case BASIC V2 on the Commodore 64.

-Below is the entire 10-line BASIC program listing for Yum Yum Donut.
+Below is the *entire* 10-line BASIC program listing for Yum Yum Donut.
 In order to create a game in 10 lines, multiple BASIC statements are included on each line, separated by the : character.

     0 s=12288:v=53248:poke2040,192:poke2041,193:t$="{clr}{home}donut! yum":ti$="000000"
     1 pokev,50:pokev+1,80:pokev+21,3:pokev+28,1:pokev+39,1:q=54272:y=0:gosub7:gosub7